BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 # Troubleshooting

-We're happy to help with any problems or questions that arise when using BrewBlox.
+We're happy to help with any problems or questions that arise when using Brewblox.
 You can reach us on the forum: https://community.brewpi.com

 Our first reply often consists of the same handful of questions.
 To save you some time, you may want to run through this checklist first.